cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 A new addition permit is required if you change your home's footprint by expanding a room, or if you convert a garage into a living or sleeping space.
 Other examples include:

-* adding square footage to your home (air conditioned or un air conditioned),&nbsp;
+* adding square footage to your home (air conditioned or un air conditioned),
 * converting inhabitable space into habitable space,
 * or moving an exterior wall.

-You may need a demolition permit if you tear down an exterior wall.&nbsp;
+You may need a demolition permit if you tear down an exterior wall.

 If this sounds like your project, [schedule a consultation](/residential/projects/interior-remodel/consult/) to review any zoning considerations that will affect your project.